-All foreign, post-secondary transcripts must be evaluated and/or translated, if applicable, by one of the credential evaluation services identified on the USFSM website and published by the appropriate international admissions office.
+It is the applicant’s responsibility to have the transcript(s) translated before submitting them as part of their admission credentials.
+All foreign, post-secondary transcripts must be evaluated by one of the credential evaluation services identified on the USFSM website and published by the appropriate international admissions office.
+Transcripts not originally issued in English must be accompanied by a translation from one of the approved evaluation services.
 Documents signed by a notary or other public official with no educational affiliation will not be accepted.